masak/bel/README.md

   to mock everything to do with streams in the tests &mdash; but it might make sense to have an integration test file that uses real streams and real files, too.

-* **ccc** (or `call-with-current-continuation`) is a control mechanism that tells the evaluator to return to a point in the execution that was saved earlier.
+* **ccc** (or `call-with-current-continuation`) is a control mechanism that allows the program to save a point in the execution, and to return to that point again later.
   Saving the execution state means saving the current evaluation stack, and being able to reinstate it when a continuation is invoked.
 The current Perl implementation uses a mutable Perl array for the evaluation stack, instead of a persistent Bel list; this means that unlike the Bel implementation of the evaluator, the Perl implementation has to defensively copy the whole stack both when taking the continuation and when invoking it.
 (Either that, or we modify the Perl evaluator to use a persistent